Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the South Carolina Child Support Guidelines (SC Code § 63-17-470).
-Updated for 2026.
+Methodology: Income Shares model per South Carolina Child Support Guidelines (SC Code § 63-17-470).